 Flooding occurs when streams, rivers, lakes, reservoirs, or coastal water bodies are abnormally high and overflow into adjacent low-lying areas.
-In the past, coastal flooding has been generally associated with water levels are high or storm-water storage or conveyance facilities are inadequate.
+In the past, coastal flooding has been generally associated with Pacific Ocean storms from November through February when high tides coincide with strong winds both on the outer coast and within the Bay.
+Riverine flooding can occur if there is excessive rainfall especially in conjunction with high tides and strong winds.
+Localized, or nuisance, flooding can occur in areas that typically do not flood when it rains hard, especially if ground water levels are high or storm-water storage or conveyance facilities are inadequate.
 Localized flooding tends to occur in flat, urbanized areas that are highly impermeable and can result in inundation of basements, low lying roads, and parking lots from street drainage.
 Rising sea levels will exacerbate all these types of flooding.